szvsw/hatchet-sst/README.md

-The easiest way to do this is to purchase a domain through AWS Route53, and let sst.dev automatically configure all of the relevant DNS settings, certs for SSL, load balancer config etc.  Depending on how luxurious you are feeling with your choice of domain, this is probably ~$50/yr for the domain + the monthly LB costs (~$30/mo, but if you are just standing up the engine for infrequent experiment runs, e.g. once or twice a month and then tearing down, it's much less).
+The easiest way to do this is to purchase a domain through AWS Route53, and let sst.dev automatically configure all of the relevant DNS settings, certs for SSL, load balancer config etc.  Depending on how luxurious you are feeling with your choice of domain, this is probably approx. $50/yr for the domain + the monthly LB costs (approx. $30/mo, but if you are just standing up the engine for infrequent experiment runs, e.g. once or twice a month and then tearing down, it's much less).

 1. Log in to your AWS console.
 1. Navigate to Route53.